Multimetrics Reports

 The operation is similar to that of the Service description field, you will have to enter a search pattern that will act as a regular expression for filtering metrics.
 With this option it is possible to perform generic queries on a specific aspect in a quick and easy way.
 More information can be found in Service description.

-A single selector is displayed for the search and selection of a specific metric.
-To do this, type its name in the search bar and WOCU will display a list of metrics whose name matches the characters entered.
+A single selector is displayed for searching and selecting a specific metric.
+To do so, type its name in the search bar and WOCU-Monitoring will display a list of metrics whose name matches the characters entered.
 The search works with the first characters of the name, even with several intermediate or final characters.
-The user finally has to select one of the proposed items from the list.
+The user must finally select one of the proposed elements from the list.

 Important